Burlington Medical Center/Carolina Nuclear Medicine

 Diabetes is a chronic health condition that affects nearly 1.1 million people in North Carolina.
-At Burlington Medical Center/Carolina Nuclear Medicine in Burlington, North Carolina, board-certified internal medicine physician Sam Morayati, MD, offers a comprehensive diabetes clinic where he helps patients manage their Type 1 or Type 2 diabetes, including nutritional counseling and insulin pump management.
+At Burlington Medical Center/Carolina Nuclear Medicine in Burlington, North Carolina, board-certified physician Sam Morayati, MD, offers a comprehensive diabetes clinic where he helps patients manage their Type 1 or Type 2 diabetes, including nutritional counseling and insulin pump management.
 To get the comprehensive care you need to manage your diabetes, call the office or request an appointment online today.

 People with diabetes have a blood sugar level that’s higher than normal.
 The sugar in the blood, also called glucose, comes from the food you eat.